Cloud-CNC/cloud-cnc/packages/server/README.md

 ## Development

 ### Post Code Generation Tasks
-* Add queries for controllers
-  * Users MUST only have access to their own account
-  * Users MUST only have access to files they have at least read permission for
-  * Users MUST only have access to jobs that they also have access to the job's corresponding file
-* Implement non-standard controllers
-  * Implement the session username-password login controller
-    * Verify the password against the hash using Argon2id
-    * Set the session actual and effective account ID
-    * If MFA is enabled, raise the session authentication-incomplete flag
-  * Implement the session MFA login controller
-    * Verify the OTP against the shared secret
-    * Clear the session authentication-incomplete flag
-  * Implement the revoke session controller
-    * Destroy all other sessions
-  * Implement the session logout controller
-    * Destroy the current session
-  * Implement the account impersonation controller
-    * If enabled, set the session's effective account ID to the desired account ID
-    * If disabled, set the session's effective account ID to the actual account ID
-  * Implement the file creation controller
-    * Upload the file via S3
-  * Implement the file download controller
-    * Download the file via S3
-  * Implement the file update controller
-    * Upload the file via S3
-  * Implement the file delete controller
-    * Delete the file via S3
-  * Implement the relay creation controller
-    * Create and sign a TLS keypair
-  * Implement the relay deletion controller
-    * Terminate the relay connection
-    * Add the relay's TLS keypair to the Certificate Revocation List (CRL)
 * Complete any remaining TODO items (Search for `TODO:`)
+* Account entity
+  * Bifurcate the `getAccount`, `updateAccount`, and `deleteAccount` operations and their corresponding routes into an `own` and an `other variant`
+  * Restrict access to only a user's own account for all `own` operation variants
+  * Replace `:id` with `me` for all `own` operation variant routes
+  * Add password hashing and TOTP secret generation to the `createUser` and `updateUser` operation
+  * Update the session's effective user account ID for the `impersonateAccount` operation
+* File entity
+  * Restrict access to only files a user has at least `read` permission for
+  * Upload the raw file via S3 for the `createFile` and `updateFile` operations
+  * Download the raw file via S3 for the `getRawFile` operation
+  * Delete the file via S3 for the `deleteFile` operation
+* Job entity
+  * Restrict access to only jobs a user has access to the job's corresponding file
+* Relay entity
+  * Create and sign a TLS keypair for the the `createRelay` operation
+  * Terminate the relay connection and the TLS keypair to the Certificate Revocation List for the `deleteRelay` operation
+* Session entity
+  * Hash the password and update the session for the `loginUserpass` operation
+  * Verify the TOTP and update the session for the `loginTotp` operation
+  * Destroy all other sessions for the `revoke` operation
+  * Destroy the current session for the `logout` operation